Deep Space Research Platform

 10.2 Integration Design Rationale

 Projects are deliberately not microservices.
-A monolithic Flask application serves all pages because:
+A monolithic Flask application (the portal) serves all pages because:

 - There is one operator, one deployment target, one domain